leandrolm2/video-streaming-test/README.md

 ## Usage

-to run test from project use de command in terminal
+To run the unit test you must use the command below in your terminal

 ```bash
 node ace test
 ```

-to start the project you need to use the command 'yarn dev' in termianl, like this:
+As for starting the project the command you should use is 'yarn dev' in the terminal, like this:

 ```bash
 yarn dev